jnsya/telegram_voice_journalling/README.md

-# Telegram Voice Transcription Bot
+# Telegram AI Voice Journalling Bot

 A Telegram bot that automatically transcribes voice messages using OpenAI's Whisper model and provides reflective insights using Claude AI.